-The non-employee managers of our predecessor, DFH LLC, received no compensation for their service in 2020 relating to our IPO other than reimbursement for travel expenses and meals for attending Board meetings.
-Ms. Parekh and Mr. Walton were not members of the board of managers of our predecessor, DFH LLC.
-Mr. Zalupski, our President, Chief Executive Officer and Chairman of the Board, received no additional compensation for serving on the Board, and his 2020 compensation is disclosed under "Executive Compensation" below.
+The following table provides information regarding compensation earned by our directors for services rendered during the year ended December 31, 2021.
+Mr. Zalupski, our President, Chief Executive Officer and Chairman of the Board, received no additional compensation for serving on the Board, and his 2021 compensation is disclosed under "Executive Compensation."